The 20 Best Light Chain Deposition Disease (LCDD) Doctors Near Me in Connecticut, US

 Offers Telehealth

-Samuel Anyatonwu is a primary care provider, practicing in Internal Medicine in Plainville, Connecticut.
-Dr. Anyatonwu is rated as an Experienced provider by MediFind in the treatment of Light Chain Deposition Disease (LCDD).
-His top areas of expertise are Type 2 Diabetes (T2D), Obesity, Familial Hypertension, and Hypertension.
+Samuel Anyatonwu is a primary care provider, practicing in Internal Medicine in Southington, Connecticut.
+Dr. Anyatonwu has been practicing medicine for over 31 years and is rated as an Experienced provider by MediFind in the treatment of Light Chain Deposition Disease (LCDD).
+His top areas of expertise are Type 2 Diabetes (T2D), Obesity, Hypertension, and Glucocorticoid-Remediable Aldosteronism.

 Showing 1-20 of 102